 Mrs. Lord interviewed for the TV show "Inside Edition."

-Mrs. Lord stops to talk with some acquaintances on her way out of the reunion.
+Mrs. Lord stops to talk with some people on her way out of the reunion.

 Mrs. Lord on her way out of the reunion.